monty502/Number-of-Paths/README.md

 ![Screenshot](grid.png)

-The car may move only in the white squares
+You may move only in the white squares

 Each square in the grid is represented as a pair (i,j).
 The first coordinate denotes the horizontal axis, and the second coordinate denotes the vertical axis.
 The initial state of the car is (0,0), and the destination is (n-1,n-1).